Managing Your Bowel and Bladder After a Spinal Injury

 When the spinal cord is damaged, signals to and from the brain can be disrupted or blocked entirely, leading to a loss of movement or function below the level of the injury.

 In terms of bowel and bladder control, the nerves that control these functions are located in the lower part of the spinal cord.
-Therefore, any injury to the spinal cord can potentially disrupt bowel and bladder function, known as ‘neurogenic’, leading to a range of symptoms and conditions, including:
+These injuries can lead to what medical professionals call neurogenic bladder dysfunction and neurogenic bowel dysfunction.
+These can lead to a range of symptoms, including:

-The degree to which bladder and bowel control is affected depends on the level of spinal cord injury and whether it is a complete or incomplete injury, but regardless of severity of injury, it can significantly impact an individual’s quality of life.
-Physical health can be affected, with recurrent infections posing a particular risk, while emotional wellbeing will also be undermined, with feelings of embarrassment or anxiety being a common problem.
+The degree to which bladder and bowel control is affected depends on the level of spinal cord injury and whether it is a complete or incomplete injury, but regardless of the severity of the injury, it can significantly impact an individual’s quality of life.
+Physical health can be affected, with recurrent UTIs and other infections posing a particular risk.
+Emotional wellbeing will also be undermined, with feelings of embarrassment or anxiety being a common problem.

 Without proper management, these issues can affect a person’s independence and make them reluctant to get involved in normal activities and social situations.
-This is why it is so vital for anyone in this position to learn more about the various methods that may be able to help them live better.
+This is why it is so vital for anyone in this position to learn more about the various methods that can help them live better.

-The loss of bowel control can be among the most distressing and embarrassing spinal injury-related concerns, but with an individually-tailored management approach and the right support, it is possible to control your symptoms and reduce the chances of constipation and incontinence.
+The loss of bowel control can be among the most distressing and embarrassing spinal injury-related concerns, but with an individually-tailored approach to bowel management, and the right support, it is possible to control your symptoms and reduce the chances of constipation and incontinence.

 When dealing with bowel problems, your doctors may recommend a number of different therapeutic approaches, depending on your specific medical history, the nature of your spinal injury and your current symptoms.
 These can range from medications to surgical interventions.

-Medications and techniques to help a bowel management routine
+Medications and techniques to help your bowel management routine

 Medications aim to stimulate the movement of stool through the colon and soften stool consistency.
 They can help prevent complications such as constipation and help achieve predictability around bowel movements.

-Prior to starting, you should always discuss the use of medications with your GP and spinal consultant to ensure you’re using them safely and get the best results.
+Prior to starting, you should always discuss the use of medications with your GP or other healthcare professional, such as a spinal consultant, to ensure you’re using them safely and effectively.

 Laxatives